-By Deborah J. Costantini and Benjamin J. Robinson
+Deborah J. Costantini, AIA and Benjamin J. Robinson, Assoc.
+AIA

-ccustomed as we are to the complicated roof systems of today's construction, with waterproof membranes, insulation board, ballast, and adhesives, it can be hard to imagine that simple stone slabs nailed to a plain wooden roof deck could protect against the elements for upwards of a century.
-But that is exactly what a slate roof does, provided that it has been properly designed and maintained.
+Accustomed as we are to the complicated roof systems of today's construction, with waterproof membranes, insulation board, ballast, and adhesives, it can be hard to imagine that simple stone slabs nailed to a plain wood roof deck could protect against the elements for upwards of a century.
+But that is exactly what a slate roof does, provided it has been properly designed and maintained.
 Although they cover buildings throughout New England and dotted around the country, from the humble country cottage to the imposing cathedral, slate roofs have become an endangered species, not because they have reached the end of their serviceable life, but rather due to a lack of information about their repair and upkeep.

-The owners of slate roofs are plagued with a barrage of misinformation-and incorrectly performed repairs-largely because so many roofing professionals, while knowledgeable about contemporary roofing materials, do not have much experience with natural stone.
-Walking on the roof during installation, or selecting the wrong type of fasteners for replacement slates, could lead to cracked stone pieces tumbling off the roof: dangerous, unsightly, and a source of leaks.
-Even worse is the slate-roof owner who dutifully invests in a full roof replacement, only to learn that the original roof still had fifty-plus years of useful life, and that the new roof, incorrectly installed, is beginning to crumble after just a few short years.
+Because so many roofing professionals, while knowledgeable about contemporary roofing materials, do not have much experience with natural stone, slate roof owners are plagued with a barrage of misinformation-and incorrectly performed repairs.
+Walking on the roof during installation or selecting the wrong type of fasteners for replacement slates could lead to cracked stone pieces tumbling off the roof: dangerous, unsightly, and a source of leaks.
+Even worse is the slate roof owner who dutifully invests in a full roof replacement, only to learn that the original roof still had fifty-plus years of useful life, and that the new roof, incorrectly installed, is beginning to crumble after just a few short years.